bluwy/whyframe/docs/src/pages/docs/overview.md

 ## Project status

 Experimental.

-Works well for Svelte and Vue.
-Improvements needed for JSX libraries, e.g Solid, Preact, and React.
-The API may also change during the `v0.x` period.
+- Works well for Svelte and Vue
+- Improvements needed for JSX libraries, e.g Solid, Preact, and React
+- Astro support requires an overhaul
+- The API may change during the `v0.x` period

 See the [1.0 Roadmap](https://github.com/bluwy/whyframe/discussions/1) for the full details.

 ## Manual setup